Skip to Content

 2. Finger Rhymes

-Finger rhymes build a child’s fine motor skills.
-Children develop finger control and strength and also develop bilateral integration as they learn to coordinate their left and right hand together.
+Finger plays build a child’s fine motor skills.
+Children develop finger control, strength and bilateral integration as they learn to coordinate their left and right hands together.

 These are two of my favourite classic finger rhymes: